Multi-asset optimal trade execution with stochastic cross-effects: An Obizhaeva-Wang-type framework: Solving the trade execution problem in the case of non-vanishing targets

 \begin{remark} We start with the ansatz that for all $h\in \R^n$ and $t\in [0,T]$ it holds almost surely that

-with progressively measurable processes $\mathscr{Y}$, $\psi$, and $V^0$ of appropriate dimensions.
-It can then be shown that $\mathscr{Y}$ is characterized as the first component of the solution $(\mathscr{Y}, \mathscr{Z})$ of \eqref{eq:BSDE} with the driver given by \eqref{eq:driver_of_BSDE}.
+with progressively measurable processes $\mathscr{Y}$, $\psi$, and $V^0$ of appropriate dimensions (looking at a dynamic version of the cost functional).
+It can then be shown that $\mathscr{Y}$ is characterized as the first component of the solution $(\mathscr{Y}, \mathscr{Z})$ of the Riccati-BSDE~\eqref{eq:BSDE} with the driver given by~\eqref{eq:driver_of_BSDE}.
 Similarly to \cref{sec:zerotargets}, the results of \cite{sun2021indefiniteLQ} can be used to ensure the existence of $(\mathscr{Y}, \mathscr{Z})$.
 Next, one can establish that $\psi$ is characterized by a linear BSDE (whose driver depends nonlinearly on $(\mathscr{Y}, \mathscr{Z})$).
 The next goal is to identify appropriate conditions that ensure the existence of $\psi$.
 Finally, $V^0$ is determined as the conditional expectation of a time integral (involving $\mathscr{Y}$ and $\psi$ as integrands).
 Once the existence of $\mathscr{Y}$, $\psi$, and $V^0$ is verified, one can proceed with the classical verification argument in LQ stochastic optimal control, employing Itô’s formula and the completion of squares, to establish the representation \eqref{eq:gen_quad_form_gen_targets}. \end{remark}

 Next, we develop the approach primarily based on \cite{kohlmann2003minimization}.
 It basically follows the procedure outlined in \cref{rem:gen_targets_outline}, but first transforms the LQ stochastic control problem defined by \eqref{eq:def_cost_fct_LQ} and \eqref{eq:def_scH_u} into an equivalent formulation without cross-terms.
 This transformation is performed under the following assumption.